fort-nix/nix-bitcoin/README.md

 Installing profiles
 ---
-The easiest way is to run `nix-shell env.nix` and then create a [NixOps](https://nixos.org/nixops/manual/) deployment with the provided network.nix.
+The easiest way is to run `nix-shell` in the nix-bitcoin directory and then create a [NixOps](https://nixos.org/nixops/manual/) deployment with the provided network.nix.
 Fix the FIXMEs in configuration.nix and deploy with nixops in nix-shell.
 See below for a detailed tutorial.